lvgl/blog/_posts/2019-02-20-micropython-bindings.md

 - Another option: `print('\n'.join(dir(lv)))`
 - You can also do that recursively.
 For example `lv.bt.` + <kbd>TAB</kbd>, or `print('\n'.join(dir(lv.btn)))`

-You can also have a look at the LittlevGL bindings module itself.
+You can also have a look at the LittlevGL binding module itself.
 It is generated during Micropython build, and is ususally called `lv_mpy.c`.

 ## That's a huge API!
 There are more than 25K lines of code on the LittlevGL binding module only!
 Before counting LittlevGL code itself!